davenaylor/postie/readme.txt

 [other notes](other_notes) page

 = What's new? =

+* 1.4.1 (2010.06.18)
+    * Images appear in correct order when using images append = false
+    * Images are sorted in order of filename before inserting into post
+    * Fixed formatting problem with wordpress_default image template
+    * Captions now correctly work with wordpress >3.0 and <3.0
+    * Fixed auto_gallery feature
+    * Default port is now 110
+    * Added more configuration tests
+    * Added background color to settings page to make input boxes more visible
+    * Removed extra quote character in captions from #img# placeholders (thanks SteelD for pointing out the error)
+    * Added support for big5 and gb-1232 encodings (thanks Chow)
+    * Fixed issue with configurations items stored as arrays, which caused problems with validating authorized addresses
+    * Fixed bug with replaceImageCIDs function
+    * On hosts which allow it, we set max execution time to 300 seconds and memory_limit to infinity to allow processing of large e-mails (especially with large attachments)

 * 1.4 (2010.04.25)
     * Now using wordpress settings api (thanks for much help from Andrew S)